fryagbye/tinderboxlspserver/README.md

 | `tinderboxActionCodeServer.maxNumberOfProblems` | Maximum number of problems reported. | `1000` |
 | `tinderboxActionCodeServer.language` | Language for descriptions (`en` or `ja`). | `en` |

+## Usage
+- Files with the `.tbxc` extension are automatically recognized as Tinderbox Action Code and will provide full IDE support.
+- If you are working with other file types (like `.txt`), you can manually set the language mode to **Tinderbox Action Code** via the Language Mode selector in the VS Code status bar.

 ## Requirements
 - VS Code 1.75.0 or higher.